Scroll to navigation

 other.

-If std::allocator_traits<allocator_type>::propagate_on_container_copy_assignment::value is true, the allocator of *this is replaced by a copy of that of other.
-If the allocator of *this after assignment would compare unequal to its old value, the old (since allocator is used to deallocate the memory, then the new allocator is used to C++11) allocate it before copying the elements.
+If std::allocator_traits<allocator_type>::propagate_on_container_copy_assignment::value is true, the allocator of *this is replaced by a copy of other.
+If the allocator of *this after assignment would compare unequal to its old value, the old allocator is (since used to deallocate the memory, then the new allocator is used to allocate it before C++11) copying the elements.
 Otherwise, the memory owned by *this may be reused when possible.
-In any case, the elements originally belong to *this may be either destroyed or replaced by element-wise copy-assignment.
+In any case, the elements originally belonging to *this may be either destroyed or replaced by element-wise copy-assignment.

 2) Move assignment operator.
 Replaces the contents with those of other using move